tari-labs/tari-university/src/scaling/laser-beam/MainReport.md

 \mspace{50mu} (15)
 $$

-They collaborate to create the challenge and the final aggregated signature.
-Because the kernel
+They collaborate to create the challenge and the aggregated signature.
+Because the final kernel
 $\mathcal{K}\_{N\_{BB1}}$ is kept secret, only its hash is shared.
-Bob shares the final kernel with Alice.
+Bob shares this transaction's final kernel with Alice.
 The signature challenge is determined as follows:

 $$
 \begin{aligned}
   \mathcal{X}\_{N\_{B2}} &= (-k\_{N_{a}}+k\_{N\_{a}}^{\prime})G + (-\hat{k}\_{N\_{b}}+k\_{N\_{b}}^{\prime})G \\\\